Hi-Folks/statistics/README.md

 #### Stat::linearRegression ( array $x , array $y )
 Return the slope and intercept of simple linear regression  parameters estimated using ordinary least squares.
-Simple linear regression describes relationship between an independent variable *$x* and a dependent variable *$y* in terms of linear function.
+Simple linear regression describes the relationship between an independent variable *$x* and a dependent variable *$y* in terms of a linear function.

 ```php
 $years = [1971, 1975, 1979, 1982, 1983];